Political Science (POL)

 150 Comparative Politics (1 course) This course introduces students to the comparative study of a variety of political systems.
 The course focuses on comparative analysis of various aspects of political systems, including historical legacies, political culture and society, political institutions and parties, citizen participation and group formation, leadership, and policy-making.
 Political systems are also evaluated in terms of their performance in economic development, political stability, and political change.
 Countries studied include: Great Britain, France, Germany, Russia, China, Japan, India, Mexico, and Nigeria.
 SOSCI, Fall semester.

-160 Political and Legal Thinking (1 course) This course introduces students to major themes in political and legal thought (e.g., justice, authority, power, inequality, democracy, and the rule of law) through ancient, modern, and contemporary readings.
+160 Political and Legal Thinking (1 course) This course introduces students to major themes in political and legal thought (e.g., justice, authority, power, equality/inequality, democracy, and the rule of law) through ancient, modern, and contemporary readings.
 Competing interpretive approaches, historical and political context, and intended audience of the readings will be considered.
 HIPHI, Fall and Spring semesters.

 200 Analyzing Politics (1 course) This research methods course examines the means by which political scientists try to explain how political institutions work and how citizens think and act politically.
 Students will acquire the skills and knowledge necessary for conducting advanced research on political and social Issues.
 Students also will explore the use of statistics and quantitative methods to address research questions.
 Prerequisite: Open to sophomore and junior majors, others with permission of instructor; completion of Level I major requirements is recommended.
 Normally, majors should complete POL-200 before taking additional Level II and Level III courses in the department.
 Fall and Spring semesters.